Why the choice of software pricing matters

 The case of Daiokan

-We can also look back on the case of Daiokan, a photographers marketplace.
+We can also look back on the case of Daiokan, a photographer’s marketplace.
 The situation was similar, with no clear plan and software pricing model when the company came to Purrweb, so we got to have a say in that.
 A commission model was chosen, where photographers would upload their photo sessions, users would pay for them and Daiokan retained a certain something.
 It was more difficult to choose a payment system.
 Our original choice, PayPal, turned out to have no presence in Hong Kong, where the customer decided to register the company.
 We tried to circumvent this issue with an API, but PayPal did not support credit card payments.
-Then we turned to Braintree, which already worked in Hong Kong at the time, however, the service ruled the business too risky and blocked the account.
+Then, we turned to Braintree which already worked in Hong Kong at the time, however, the service ruled the business too risky and blocked the account.
 As the marketplace’s MVP was rolled out, we had to stick to a credit-card-unsupported PayPal — not a perfect solution, to be sure, but at least it was on time and people could pay.

 Final words of advice

 Did you know that only 60% of software startups have a webpage with a price list?
 The rest either put up a write-and-ask form or ask visitors to request an individual price estimate.
-Marketologists have said time and again that a price list is sine qua non, because not seeing the prices repulses customers and increases the number of refusals.
+Marketologists have said time and again, that a price list is a sine qua non because not seeing the prices repulses customers and increases the number of refusals.
 Let people know what the product costs, or they will rightly get suspicious about your opacity.
 So after you have decided on the pricing model and the price itself, tell people what those are.
 Make a price list!

 It is important to select a software pricing model before product release, but remember that you can always change it during testing or after the big event, once you gauge customers’ reactions.
 We had cases when MVP models turned out to be poor choices, and testing led to their replacement.
 It is never too late to improve the product and thus your revenue.

-If this article has led you to consider the different sides to the issue and helped you pick the perfect (or tolerable) startup pricing model, Purrweb’s job here is done – unless you want some practical, hands-on help from us!
-We have lots of experience developing mobile and web applications and putting them in appropriate market niches with strategy and pricing choice.
+If this article has led you to consider the different sides to the issue and helped you pick the perfect (or tolerable) startup pricing model, Purrweb’s job here is done — unless you want some practical, hands-on help from us!
+We have lots of experience developing mobile and web applications and putting them in appropriate market niches with strategy and pricing choices.